With all the news about the novel coronavirus (COVID-19), many are asking questions about visiting a public space like a cosmetology school.

-Once we reopen, we will implement the following sanitary measures: We will closed every other hair and barber station in the clinic so Future Professionals are spread out and socially distanced.
-We will spread out Future Professionals in classrooms to account for social distancing.
+We are now open for our Future Professionals.
+We have implemented the following sanitary measures: We have closed every other hair and barber station in the clinic so Future Professionals are spread out and socially distanced.
+We have spread out Future Professionals in classrooms to account for social distancing.
 We are requiring masks be worn throughout the whole school day/night.
 We are temperature checking at the door at the beginning of the school day/night.
-We will remove the break room so meals must be taken outside.
-We will implement a touchless time clock that you use your personal device to clock in on.
+We have removed the break room so meals must be taken outside.
+We have implemented a touchless time clock that you use your personal device to clock in on.
 We are continually sanitizing and disinfecting touchpoints in the building through the day/night.
-We also have created 15 different hybrid schedules to socially distance our Future Professionals.
+We also have created many different hybrid schedules to socially distance our Future Professionals.

 Centers for Disease Control and Prevention